 Article 9 Committees

 Club committees are charged with carrying out the annual and long-range goals of the club based on the four Avenues of Service.
-The vice-president, president, and immediate past president should work together to ensure continuity of leadership and succession planning.
+The president, president-elect, and immediate past president should work together to ensure continuity of leadership and succession planning.
 When feasible, committee members should be appointed to the same committee for three years to ensure consistency.
-The vice-president is responsible for appointing committee members to fill vacancies, appointing committee chairs, and conducting planning meetings prior to the start of the year in office.
+The president-elect is responsible for appointing committee members to fill vacancies, appointing committee chairs, and conducting planning meetings prior to the start of the year in office.
 It is recommended that the chair have previous experience as a member of the committee.
 Standing committees should be appointed as follows:

 Membership